 Once we got there, I removed the foil and cooked it for another 10 minutes.
 I don’t know if it was because of the drive, or because I sliced the roast before making my way through the buffet line.
 However, the inside of the roast was warm, but it could have been a smidge warmer.

 Other than that, the Trader Joe’s turkey-less roast was terrifically good.
-I had it with my mom’s mashed potatoes and vegetable gravy, homemade stuffing using a recipe I’ll be sharing later this week, and a fresh salad my sister-in-law made that was very similar to my spinach salad with strawberries.
+I had it with my mom’s mashed potatoes and vegetable gravy, vegan stuffing with chestnuts, and a fresh salad my sister-in-law made that was very similar to my spinach salad with strawberries.

 And now I get to use the remaining turkey-less roast in vegan Thanksgiving leftovers sandwiches.
 I plan on making at least one or two more of these sandwiches before my Thanksgiving leftovers are a memory.